BuGlessRB/remixml/README.md

   the replacing DOM-abstract.
 E.g. when the tag is referenced as `<name foo="bar"></name>` then inside the callback function `context._.foo` will have the value `bar`.
+  Please take note that the provided callback can only return a `Promise` when `flags` has the async-processing bit set.
 - `Remixml.set_log_callback(callback)`<br />
   If not set, it defaults to `console.error()`.
 This callback function is used to log remixml runtime errors.